 Regulatory Implications

-Using these terms carries specific regulatory responsibilities:
+Using these terms carries specific regulatory responsibilities to ensure that claims match the substantiation provided by studies:

-• “Clinically Tested”: Requires careful phrasing to avoid implying guaranteed results.
+Requires careful phrasing to avoid implying guaranteed results.
 Both RCTs and RWE can support this claim when properly conducted.

-• “Clinically Proven”: Must be backed by substantial scientific proof, which can come from rigorous RCTs, robust RWE studies, or a combination of both.
+Must be backed by substantial scientific proof, which can come from rigorous RCTs, robust RWE studies, or a combination of both.

 RCTs and RWE: Navigating Claims Based on Study Types